aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/bereshit/parashat-toldot-color-coded-according-to-its-narrative-layers.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-<span class="j"><sup>24</sup>&nbsp;When her days were fulfilled for bearing, here: twins were in her body! <sup>25</sup>&nbsp;The first one came out ruddy, like a hairy mantle all over, so they called his name: 'Esav/Rough-one.' <sup>26</sup>&nbsp;After that his brother came out, his hand grasping Esav's heel, so they called his name: 'Yaaqov/Heel-holder.'</span> <span class="p">Yitsḥaq was sixty years old when she bore them.</span>
+<span class="j"><sup>24</sup>&nbsp;When her days were fulfilled for bearing, here: twins were in her body! <sup>25</sup>&nbsp;The first one came out ruddy, like a hairy mantle all over, so they called his name: 'Esav/Rough-one.' <sup>26</sup>&nbsp;After that his brother came out, his hand grasping Esav's heel, so they called his name: 'Yaaqov/Heel-holder.'</span>[foot]Note the abrupt change of style from informational to narratival.
+One of the functions of this narrative is to explain the origin of Jacob and Esau's names.
+Jacob will be the name used by J throughout the book of Genesis.
+In P and E the name Israel is used as well, following the name change narratives in each of these sources (Chapters 32 and 35).[/foot] <span class="p">Yitsḥaq was sixty years old when she bore them.</span>[foot]Quantitative information typical to P.[/foot]
 </div></td></tr>